Tacos for 79 cents,

 Step on a crack, break my mother’s back by the Clinique counter.

-Sbarros The Gap Randomness up there near JC Penney’s or Sears, the store I never went inside because it was for poor people
+Other randomness up near JC Penney’s or Sears, the anchors I never explored ’cause they were for poor people

-Broken glass my dad ate inside a Chinese stir fry at a restaurant that once lived near the top of the escalator that became the Food Court
+Broken glass my dad ate inside a Chinese stir fry at a restaurant that once lived near the top of the escalator over the Food Court

 Giggling at boys